-Religious education classes began in fall of 1984. the classes met at the high school. the teacher were Sandy White, Mary Kay Bodeen, Geneva Fix, Jan Sward, Kathy Anlauf, Roberta Bistodeau, Judy Torgeson, Carol Faber, Janice Neville and Joan Shockman.
+Religious educations classes (CCD) began in the fall of 1984.
+They met in the elementary and high school buildings.
+The teachers were Sandy White, May Kay Bodeen, Geneva Fix, Jan Sward, Kathy Anlauf, Roberta Bistodeau, Judy Torgeson, Carol Faber, Janice Neville and Joan Shockman.

-Our parish community has sent many youth on pilgrimages to visit the Pope.
-They represented our parish at the World Youth Day ceremonies in Denver, Rome, Toronto, and Germany.
+Our parish community has sent many youths on pilgrimages to see the Pope.
+They have represented our parish at World Youth Days in Denver, Rome, Toronto and Germany.

-After five years of faithful service by Deacon Don Tzinski and his wife, Jan, Deacon Tom Pinataro was appointed as our second parish life coordinator by Bishop Kinney on August 1st, 2006.
-Deacon Tom, his wife Lucy and their three sons Thomas, Christopher, and Charles moved into the rectory August, 2006.
-The entire family is active in our church.
+After five years of faithful service by Deacon Don and Jan, and daughter Clare, the Bishop appointed Deacon Tom Pinataro as the second parish life coordinator on August 1,12006.
+Deacon Tom, his wife Lucy and three sons served our parish until Father Donald Wagner was appointed pastor of the Tri-Parish of Braham, Cambridge and Isanti in 2013.

 The Feast of Sts.
-Peter & Paul and the Sacrament of Confirmation were celebrated on June 27,2009 followed by a special catered banquet to mark the 25th Anniversary.
-We commemorated Father Nicholas Zimmer's 50 years as an ordained priest with a special mass and reception following in Zimmer Hall.
+Peter and Paul and the Sacrament of Confirmation were celebrated on June 27,2009 followed by a special catered banquet to mark the 25th Anniversary of our parish.

 Fr.
 Zimmer planned and included a parish cemetery within the shadow of the church.
 Connie Hendren DeForest was the first person buried on April 17,1986, four days after we broke ground for our church building.
 The Knights of Columbus erected a Shrine for the Unborn.
 Each Memorial Day (weather permitting), a mass is offered in front of the shrine and the Braham VFW have added our cemetery to their area cemetery commemorative honor guard salute.